Nissan Juke interior, tech and comfort

 The seats on higher-spec cars are quite comfortable, and they do offer plenty of adjustment, so everybody should be able to find a position that suits them.
 They’re supportive enough, if not quite as figure-hugging as those in some versions of the Skoda Kamiq and SEAT Arona.

-If you opt for a Hybrid model, you’ll be treated to a bit of engine whine when accelerating harshly.
+Also, if you opt for a hybrid model, you’ll be subjected to a bit of engine whine when accelerating harshly.
 There’s not much you can do about this, but at least it’s quieter than the Renault Captur, which uses a similar style of hybrid.